bretth/django-pq/README.md

 Workers
 --------

 Work is done through pqworker, a django management command.
-To accept work on the high default low queues:
+To accept work on the fictional `high` `default` `low` queues:

     $ ./manage.py pqworker high default low
     *** Listening for work on high, default, low
     Got send_newsletter('me@nvie.com') from default
     Job ended normally without result
-    *** Listening for work on high, normal, low
+    *** Listening for work on high, default, low

 If you don’t see any output you might need to configure your django project LOGGING.
 Here’s an example configuration that will print to the console